html-css-js-python/GPU12864/docs/bitmap.md

 This document explains how to use `glcdimg.py` to convert BMP images into a format compatible with the VidiaG Force RT-X12864 GPU.

-## Requirements
+> [!IMPORTANT]

-The bitmap converter requires Python and the Pillow library.
+> The bitmap converter requires Python and the Pillow library.
 It is recommended to use a virtual environment.

 ## Setup